JeffKatzy/ds-lecture-notes/module-1/week-2/python-object-relations-assessment/README.md

-# Object Relations Code Challenge
+# Python Object Relations Assessment

 For this assignment, we'll be working with a Yelp-style domain.
 We have three models - `Restaurant`, `Customer`, and `Review`.
-For our purposes, a `Restaurant` has many `Reviews`, a `Customer` has many `Reviews`, and a `Review` belongs to a `Customer` and to a `Restaurant`.
+For our purposes, a `Restaurant` is connected to a `Customer` only if that customer writes a review about the restaurant.
-`Restaurant` - `Customer` is a many to many relationship.

 If you are not sketching out your domain, and thinking about single source of truth, you are doing it wrong :(

 ## Topics